 is not ready to be removed from our prayer list just yet.

 Patricia Tamagini, long-time friend of La Salette

 (especially of the late Fr.
-Leo Maxfield, M.S.), who continues
+Leo Maxfield, M.S.) continues

 her fight against cancer.
 She asks her friends to pray